Zerium-99/Lithium/README.md

 Lithium is a Beef-XSS automation tool for controlled lab environments.
 Its purpose is to automate the following task: hosting a hook url using a tunneling service.
 It provides four options:

-# Install Ngrok
-Automatically installs ngrok from its official repository, simplifying tunneling setup.
+- Install Ngrok: Automatically installs ngrok from its official repository, simplifying tunneling setup.

-# Enable Ngrok authtoken
-Lets the user input and register their ngrok authentication token to enable secure tunneling.
+- Enable Ngrok authtoken: Lets the user input and register their ngrok authentication token to enable secure tunneling.

-# Start the Testing Environment
+- Start the Testing Environment
-- Prompts the user for a public ngrok URL
-- Automatically generates a custom configuration file for BeEF Sets up:
+- Exit from the tool

+Lithium Sets up:
 - BeEF login credentials
 - Network and hooking parameters
 - Public-facing server configuration